lucaslovercio/LSMprocessing/README.md

 ## Datasets

-The used datasets and trained U-nets (H5 files) can be found in:
+The used datasets, trained U-nets (H5 files) and a E9.5 mouse embryo scan can be found in:

 https://cumming.ucalgary.ca/lab/morpho/code-and-data